WSUCEG-7140/A-Team/meeting_minutes/20230706_Meeting Minutes_Standup.md

 I have completed Issue 34 and implemented API for generating sales report and I have started working on Issue 8 for implementing API to update the details of existing products in the database.

 Mousami Khadilkar:
+I wrote the test case and completed the Issue 58.
+After that I also completed Issue 69 API to remove specific order from the database and I have started working on Issue 71.

 ## Additional Notes:
 NONE